Skip to content

 17. Compile time constant values are always compile time folded for arithmetic operations and casts.

-18. $$FUNCTION returns the current function as an identifier.
+18. $$FUNCTION returns the current function as an identifier, as if its name had been written in place of $$FUNCTION.

 1. #define for constants is replaced by untyped constants, e.g. #define SOME_CONSTANT 1 becomes const SOME_CONSTANT = 1;.

-2. #define for variable and function aliases is replaced by def, e.g. #define native_foo win32_foo becomes def native_foo = win32_foo;
+2. #define for variable and function aliases is replaced by alias, e.g. #define native_foo win32_foo becomes alias native_foo = win32_foo;

 4. For converting code into a string use $stringify.